superphunthyme/n-puzzle/README.md

 | 10 	| 7 	| 0 	| 11 	|
 | 12 	| 9 	| 14 	| 13 	|

-otherwise a predetermined board will be used (currently fixed but may be switched to random)
+otherwise a random board will be used

 _If the size of your board does not match **DIM^2** then a predetermined board will be used_